-Most of the tweaking of this recipe was figuring out how to keep the crust from burning while allowing enough cooking time to to cook the pumpkin filling all the way through.
-But finally, I found the trick, and the perfect oven temperature!
+Most of the tweaking of this recipe was figuring out how to keep the crust from burning while allowing enough cooking time to cook the pumpkin filling all the way through.
+But finally, I found the trick and the perfect oven temperature!
 And the results are just heavenly!
 I’ll tell you exactly how to do it below!

 On a side note: If you currently don’t have a kitchen scale, I would strongly encourage you to get one.
-Some recipes give you measurements in ounces, like this one, and it saves you from having to try to correctly guess the right amount of ingredients.
+Some recipes give you measurements in ounces, like this one, and it saves you from having to try to guess the right amount of ingredients correctly.
 You don’t need a scale with all the bells and whistles.
 I probably have the simplest scale out there (also known as the cheapest), and it gets the job done!

 To make this recipe:

 The first thing you’ll want to do is prepare your pan.
 This step will prevent your crust from burning, so don’t skip this step!
 Take a piece of aluminum foil, and fold it so that it only covers the inside bottom of the pan.
 The foil acts as a layer of insulation that keeps the crust from baking directly on the hot pan.
 Place a long piece of parchment paper on top of the foil.
 You’ll want it long enough, with enough over-hang so that it will be easy to grab the ends and lift the bars out of the pan when they are cooled.
 Why not just use the foil to take the bars out of the pan?
-Aluminum foil isn’t non-stick, (unless you specifically buy non-stick foil), and the bars will not come off of the foil easily.
-However with parchment paper, which is made to be non-stick, the bars will slide right off.
+Aluminum foil isn’t non-stick (unless you specifically buy non-stick foil), and the bars will not come off of the foil easily.
+However, with parchment paper, which is made to be non-stick, the bars will slide right off.
 This makes it so much easier to serve individual bars that look as good as they taste!

 - Once you have your pan prepared – using a food processor – process the gingersnap cookies and pecans into crumbs.
-I’ve included the amount of crumbs you should have of both the cookies and the pecans in case you don’t have a kitchen scale.
+I’ve included the amount of crumbs you should have for both the cookies and the pecans in case you don’t have a kitchen scale.
 Add the crumbs to a medium bowl, and stir in the sugar and salt.
 Finally, add the melted butter and stir with a fork until the crumbs are evenly moist.

 - Press the crumbs firmly into the prepared 9×13 pan, and bake for 8 minutes.
 When the crust is done, take it out of the oven and set it aside.
-Be sure to leave the oven on, since you will be putting the bars right back in – no need to wait for the crust to cool.
+Be sure to leave the oven on since you will be putting the bars right back in – no need to wait for the crust to cool.